Introduction -Contractor Mortgage Broker

 - Three months of business bank statements.

 Typically, a mortgage will last around 20 to 25 years.
-The same will apply to a mortgage for contractors.
+What’s more, the same will apply to a mortgage for contractors.
 However, this can vary due to several factors.
-Key to note, these include age, retirement plans, and monthly mortgage repayments.
-Therefore, when you set up your mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
+Basically, these include age, retirement plans, and monthly mortgage repayments.
+Indeed, when you set up your mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
 As a result, the longer the term is, the lower the monthly repayment will be.

-Apply for a mortgage if you have just started contracting
+Apply for a mortgage if you have just started UK contracting

 You can still look into UK contractor mortgages and apply for one, even if you have just started contracting.
-Key to note, there needs to be evidence that you are in the same line of work and the same industry.
+However, there needs to be evidence that you are in the same line of work and the same industry.

 It is important that you get an AIP (agreement in principle) from a mortgage lender before you start house hunting.
-To clarify, an AIP is based upon a credit search and your income details, indicating how much they would lend to you.
-Although not set in stone, an AIP is a helpful guide and assurance for an agent.
+That is to say, an AIP is based upon a credit search and your income details, indicating how much they would lend to you.
+Therefore, although not set in stone, an AIP is a helpful guide and assurance for an agent.
 To sum up, it helps show that you can afford the property you are viewing.

 The different types of mortgages in the UK:

 If you are a first-time buyer looking for UK contractor mortgages, you are in a good position.
-This is because there are many Government-backed schemes which can help you purchase your first home:
+Indeed, this is because there are many Government-backed schemes which can help you purchase your first home:

 Help to Buy ISA

 When you save into a Help to Buy ISA, the Government will boost your savings by 25%.
-Please note, when you do this the maximum bonus you can receive is £3,000.
+However, when you do this the maximum bonus you can receive is £3,000.

 A Help to Buy Equity Loan